2023 Best Allied Health Services Associate Degree Schools in the Great Lakes Region

 After completing their Associate Degree, medical assisting graduates from UIndy carry an average student debtload of $33,895.

-Full Allied Health & Medical Assisting Services at University of Indianapolis Report
+Read full report on Allied Health & Medical Assisting Services at University of Indianapolis

-Western Technical College landed the #9 spot in the 2023 rankings for the best associate degree allied health and medical assisting services programs.
+With a ranking of #9, Western Technical College did quite well on this year’s best schools for allied health and medical assisting services students working on their associate degree.
 Located in the small city of La Crosse, Western Technical College is a public college with a small student population.

 After completing their Associate Degree, medical assisting graduates from Western Technical College carry an average student debtload of $17,005.